WAC-backend/renderAPookalam/readme.md

 9. If you are using npm/yarn/etc to transpile/bundle your code, then please provide both source code and final build code
 10. Only one submission per user/team is allowed.
 11. Your code will be verified for plagiarism
-12. Prize money of **₹5000 ( Five Thousand Rupees )** will be awarded to the winner/winning team
-13. The competition will end on 31st August 2022 at 12PM (12 noon).
+12. The competition will end on 31st August 2022 at 12PM (12 noon).
 Any submissions/changes made after this time will not be considered.
-14. Some sample codes are provided in the sample folder of this repository
+13. Some sample codes are provided in the sample folder of this repository
-15. **The competition should not affect your work**
+14. **The competition should not affect your work**
-16. For any queries, feel free to start a new [Discussion](https://github.com/WAC-backend/renderAPookalam/discussions)
+15. For any queries, feel free to start a new [Discussion](https://github.com/WAC-backend/renderAPookalam/discussions)